IEX amends exchange plans in bid to win U.S. regulatory approval

 Critics say it gives IEX’s router an unfair speed advantage.

-IEX now says all outgoing orders will traverse the speed bump and that as an alternative solution to prevent potentially predatory behavior, it will send outgoing orders to all other exchanges simultaneously.
+IEX now says only outgoing orders traded through an IEX system will traverse the speed bump and that as an alternative solution to prevent potentially predatory behavior, it can send outgoing orders to all other exchanges simultaneously.

 Citadel LLC, a trading and market-making firm that uses high-frequency trading strategies, has sent four letters to the SEC asking the regulator to deny IEX exchange status.
 It said the amended application seemed to remove what it saw as an unfair advantage.

-Note: (This version of the story corrects 7th paragraph to clarify that orders to markets other than IEX are not delayed)